Kuwait Visa Fee, How to Apply & Eligibility Process

 - Collect your passport with the visa stamp or receive it electronically.

-For Visa on Arrival
+For a Visa on Arrival

 - Eligible nationalities can get a visa at Kuwait International Airport.